 The northern cottonmouth is a heavy-bodied, dark-colored, semiaquatic snake that is dark olive brown to nearly black.
 In adults, dark crossbands are normally indistinct.
 The head is noticeably wider than the neck.
 The top of the head is dark brown or black.
 A black stripe may be present from the snout through the eye and onto the neck.
 Most individuals have a white upper lip.
 Northern cottonmouths in the Missouri Ozarks can be nearly black; coloration within a population can be quite variable.
 There is a large sensory pit (heat-sensing pit) located between the nostril and eye on either side of the head.
 The eyes have a vertical pupil, but the dark coloration of the eyes may make the pupils difficult to see.
 The belly is cream colored and heavily mottled with dark brown or black blotches and smudges.
 The scales along the back and sides are heavily keeled, and the anal plate is single.
 Young northern cottonmouths are lighter in color and the 10–15 broad crossbands are distinct.
 Newborn cottonmouths have a greenish-yellow tail tip.

 The name “cottonmouth” is from the whitish lining of the mouth.
 When alarmed, a cottonmouth typically opens its mouth widely in a defensive posture, showing the cotton-white lining.

 The bite of the northern cottonmouth is dangerous and can be fatal if medical treatment is not sought immediately.

 Similar species: There are several species of nonvenomous semiaquatic snakes found in Missouri.
-These harmless watersnakes vastly outnumber the much-feared cottonmouths.
+These harmless watersnakes and others vastly outnumber the much-feared cottonmouths.
 All are protected by law.

-Southeastern corner; a spotty distribution throughout the Ozark Region.
+Mainly occurs only in the southeastern corner; has scattered populations in the Ozarks.
 None occur north of the Missouri River in our state.

 Habitat and Conservation